 Create an Employee Recognition Program

 Employee recognition is arguably the simplest thing companies can do to improve not only their work culture, but drive employee productivity, improve retention, and improve the overall employee experience.

 In fact, research shows that:

-- When employees believe they’ll be recognised for their work, they’re nearly 3 times more likely to be highly engaged.
+- When employees believe they’ll be recognized for their work, they’re nearly 3 times more likely to be highly engaged.
 (Quantum Workplace)

 - 37% of employees surveyed said that more appreciation would motivate them to produce better work more often.

-- Employee productivity, engagement, and performance are 14% higher in organisations with recognition programs than those without.
+- Employee productivity, engagement, and performance are 14% higher in organizations with recognition programs than those without.
 (Forbes)